Judekeyser/tail_rec/README.md

 to generate code for you.
 This is fine but a bit unstructured.

 We have chosen Aspect Oriented Programming to glue our algorithms together.
-Aspects are other structures, orthogonal to classes, whose aim is to provide "the same kind of extra behavior for you business logic".
+Aspects are other structures, orthogonal to classes, whose aim is to provide "implementation of cross-cutting concerns".
  Typically: logging, security context, remote service connection context, ...

 It really sounds like what Java lacks: context!
 And it also sounds good for us.
-With AOP, we can define an aspect that will act on different parts of the code:
+With AOP, we can define an aspect that will act at different moments of execution:
 ```
 @Aspect
 public class TailRecursiveAspect extends JointPointConverter {